Help us achieve our goals:

 New lawns are often severely damaged by weedkillers if applied to lawns within six months of sowing or turf-laying.
-However, products containing fluroxypyr (Scotts Verdone Extra/Weedol Lawn Weedkiller) as one of their ingredients are claimed to be safe to use after only two months.
+However, products containing fluroxypyr (Scotts Weedol Lawn Weedkiller) as one of their ingredients are claimed to be safe to use after only two months.

-Weedkillers for gardeners (Adobe Acrobat pdf document outlining weedkillers available to gardeners; see sections 1b, c and d, and 2a)
+Weedkillers for gardeners (Adobe Acrobat pdf document outlining weedkillers available to gardeners; see sections 1b, c and d)

 Chemicals: using a sprayerChemicals: using safely and effectivelyChemicals: using spot and broad-scale weedkillersWeeds: non-chemical control

 What can you do with lawn clippings after applying a weedkiller?

 Coarse grasses in lawnsClovers in lawnsLawns: autumn careLawns: spring and summer careLawn weeds: selecting weedkillersMind-your-own-businessRHS video: spring lawn careRHS video: autumn lawn careRHS video: weed controlSpeedwellWildflower meadows: establishingWildflower meadows: maintenanceWoodrush on lawnsYarrow in lawns